tcosolutions/betterscan/README.md

 # TL;DR

-Run this command in your code directory:
+Run this command in your code directory (checkout from Git - .git folder needs to be there, if you work with normal directory, make Git repo out of it `git init && git add . && git commit` etc):

 `sh <(curl https://raw.githubusercontent.com/marcinguy/scanmycode-ce/master/cli.sh)`